 We will use these removable Nesco fruit roll sheet inserts on our food dehydrator for today’s project.
 They have over 3000 customer reviews with an average rating of 4.5 stars out of 5, which is evidence of a great product.
 Check out other Nesco food dehydrator products here.

 Evenly spread out the beef stock gelatin squares onto the removable fruit roll sheet inserts for even drying.
+About ten to twelve squares per tray.
 If it’s too crowded, prepare another dehydrator tray.
 You don’t want the squares to melt and overflow the fruit roll sheets.

-The Nesco FD-61 food dehydrator tray has close to 119 square inches or .8 square feet of surface area for drying.
+The Nesco 13.5-inch round food dehydrator tray has close to 119 square inches or .8 square feet of surface area for drying.

 Step 3.
 Dehydrating Beef Stock